 The Effects of Mold on Pregnancy

-Whether there is a definite relationship between mold and these problems, there is no definite answer.
+Whether there is a definite relationship between mold and these problems, there is no conclusive answer.
 To be safe though, definitely get away from the mold altogether, or have a reputable professional come and deal with the problem.
 Using a household test kit can be a good first step in determining the presence or absence of dangerous mold.

 Do not as a pregnant woman, attempt to remove the mold yourself.
-The least amount of exposure you have, the better.
+The less exposure you have, the better.

 Further Recommended Reading :